system76/recognizer/README.md

 # Recognizer

-Recognizer is a standalone service designed to provide the functionality of both an authentication service and a user account service.
+Recognizer is a standalone service designed to provide the functionality of both a centralization authentication service and the user account service.

+While the best attempts are made to ensure the software herein is suitable for use by others, it is being developed for use with existing projects at System76.

 ### Running tests